 Entering the Pavilion is entering a native butterfly ecosystem.
 See free-flying butterflies interacting with plant life, and emerge with a better understanding of the special environment needed for these remarkable creatures to survive.
 You will be able to search for tiny eggs among the plants, discover the variation in caterpillars, identify species based on the unique chrysalises they form, and observe adult butterflies flying through the enclosure.
 Native host and nectar plants will be present to support the butterflies through their life cycle.

-The Monarchs Come Home special exhibition has been so popular that we are creating a permanent Monarch Gallery to tell the miraculous story of the monarchs migration to the California Central Coast.
-At the location of the "old store", a hallway wall will be removed to expand the gallery space.
+The Monarchs Come Home special exhibition grew so popular we created a permanent Monarch Gallery to tell the miraculous story of the monarchs migration to the California Central Coast.

 The Museum is planning to update its current Education Room.
 This room's bathroom will be upgraded to be ADA accessible so that one need not go to the main Museum building for an ADA accessible bathroom.
 In addition, this renovation will involve removing an existing closet, allowing for a more diverse range of activities.
 Classes of 30 could then be seated for educational programs.
 The renovations will reinforce the heritage character of the Museum and provide visual access to teachers to view the specimens and artifacts of the Museum's Education Collection.